- Philosophical Inquiry and Life’s Meanings

 General Education for an Interconnected World

-The BU Hub is Boston University’s University-wide general education program that emphasizes working across disciplines to prepare for a complex and diverse world.
+The BU Hub is Boston University’s innovative general education program for all undergraduate students that emphasizes working across disciplines to prepare for a complex and diverse world.
 Students can explore a variety of courses and innovative learning experiences while developing six essential capacities and fulfilling Hub requirements.
 Explore these six capacities, Hub learning outcomes, and how the Hub works below.

 - Scientific Inquiry I